josnin/pyjan26/README.md

 ```
 Adjust the paths as needed to include directories or specific files you want to copy.

-# Extending Functional Using Plugins
+# Extending Functionality Using Plugins

 To extend the functionality of your site, follow these steps to use plugins: